NSU Alum Takes His Education to Health Care Heights

 Despite his academic achievements, education did not come easy to Jean Louis.
 Raised in Cap-Haïtien, Haiti, he was one of seven children raised by a single mother.

-“She was my role model, my inspiration and my hero.,” said Jean Louis.
+“She was my role model, my inspiration and my hero,” said Jean Louis.
 “One thing she believed was that a proper education could open any door for us.”

-Jean Louis studied economics in Haiti before coming to the United States, where he earned degrees from Miami Dade Community College and Florida International University, and then NSU.
+Jean Louis studied economics in Haiti before coming to the United States, where he earned degrees from Miami Dade Community College and Florida International University, then NSU.

 “I can sincerely say that NSU is my backbone and made me who I am today,” he said.
 “Do not be afraid to use your knowledge in any community that you will find yourself in in the future.”